chestercodes/chester.codes/content/posts/033-2020-08-10-fable-aws-serverless/post.md

 `event` - contains information about the trigger of the function, in this case data relating to the API Gateway and REST call details.

 `context` - contains information on the context of the call, which includes AWS specific information like resource and user identifiers.
 Context also provides the methods required to respond to the request call.
-API Gateway expects an object to be passed to the `context.succeed` method that contains information on the response `statusCode`, `headers` and `body`.
+API Gateway expects an object that contains information on the response `statusCode`, `headers` and `body` to be passed to the `context.succeed` method.

 The `event` and `context` objects need type definitions to be used with fable.
 These can be derived by deploying empty functions and using `console.log` to work out the property names and types.
 In the solution these types form an `AwsTypes` module.